Photo courtesy for South Hills resident Marie Pohler

 February 2025

-We are delighted to announce that we have been successful in our Heritage Lottery Fund application for a new project:
+We are delighted to announce that we have been successful in our National Lottery Heritage Fund application for a new project:

 Protect Brill Common Forever!
 Securing the future of Brill Common's Wildlife and Commoning heritage